evvvvil/urptransitionshaders-docs/README.md

 Forces depth write on this material.
 Tick this to resolve depth issues with transparent meshes, such as when multiple overlapping meshes share the same transition material.

 **Shadow Scale**<br>
 Same as `Scale` but for shadows.
 It lets you adjust the shadow transition scale separately to fine tune the shadow transition and align it with the mesh transition.
-Value should be close to `Scale` above + `Shadow Alpha Clipping` value.
+Value should be close to `Scale` above however it depends on your `Shadow Alpha Clipping` value.

 **Shadow Offset**<br>
 Same as `Position Offset` but for shadow.
 It lets you adjust the shadow position start offset separately to fine tune the shadow transition and align it with the mesh transition.
-Value should be close to 'Position Offset'.
+Value should be close to `Position Offset`.

 **Shadow Alpha Clipping**<br>
 _This option is only available when surface render face is set to `Front` or `Back`._<br>